freshdried/dora/sensory/README.md

 ###install and run
 > upload sensory.ino to arduino

-> npm install serialport
+> npm install

 > node sensory.js

+###Maybe later
+ - implement channels if I have more devices

 ###TODO
- - implement websocket
- - Think about additional senses